dansmyers/Simulation-Fall-2019/Sprint_2/Quiz_2_Review.md

 ### Family Planning

 Suppose a newly married couple has decided to keep having kids until they have one girl and then stop.
 What is the probability they end up with more than two kids?

-You can assume the probability of having a girl is always .50, independent of any previous children.
+Assume the probability of having a girl is always .50, independent of any previous children.

 ### *Les Poissons*, *Les Poissons*!
 How I Love *Les Poissons*!